Questions you need to Ask your Wedding Venue

 Exactly what is included in the price?

 Go through very carefully an itemised list of exactly what is included in the cost of the package.
-Most hotels will include tables, chairs, glasses and crockery as standard but a more unusual venue may need to hire in and will add a separate charge for this to your bill so always double check.
+Most venues will include tables, chairs, glasses and crockery as standard but some need to hire in and will add a separate charge for this to your bill so always double check.

 Are there any additional charges?

 Once your potential venue has a good idea of what you would like they should be able to disclose anything which may be additional.
 For example some venues may have an additional charge for wedding cake cutlery!
 It’s also worth double checking the final price includes VAT and if you are planning a destination wedding what currency you will need to pay in.